So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 4. Scope Mount

 Perhaps you’re using a bad-quality scope mount, and it’s the one causing your trouble.
-But how do you know if you’re using a good scope mount in the first place?

 A high-quality mount is solid and one piece to maintain zero.
-You also want to ensure the mount is accurately placed and fixed on the rifle.
+You also want to ensure the mount is accurately placed and FIXED on the rifle.

 Additionally, if you’re using scope rings, you must ensure correct scope lapping is done for alignment.